 Our receipts will have all the information the US IRS or Canadian CRA requires for deductibility.

 We encourage international donors to consult a tax professional with questions about the tax requirements outside of the US and Canada; as CrowdRise is not able to make tax-advisements.

 The personal information displayed on your donation receipt will match the billing info associated with the credit card used to process the donation.
 We’re unable to change this information (name, email, billing address, etc.) associated with a donation after it’s been processed.
 There are some complicated tax and security laws that prohibit this.

-If you've made a donation on behalf of another person and want to obtain a receipt with their name, you'll need to contact the benefiting charity directly and request one.
-The charity can also give you a receipt for any offline donations submitted directly to their organization via check or cash.
+If you've made a donation on behalf of another person and want to obtain a receipt with their name, you'll need to contact the benefiting nonprofit directly and request one.
+The nonprofit can also give you a receipt for any offline donations submitted directly to their organization via check or cash.

 You may also opt to refund the original donation and process it again using the corrected email address, etc.